takenek/miio/README.md

 This library is based on the documentation provided by OpenMiHome.
 See https://github.com/OpenMiHome/mihome-binary-protocol for details.
 For details about how to figure out the commands for new devices look at the [documentation for protocol and commands](docs/protocol.md).

+## AI Notice

+All fixes in this repository are generated with AI assistance.